US Sports

 DT

 The 2025 fourth-round pick suffered the hamstring injury late in the regular season and missed New England's Super Bowl run, finishing the year with 15 tackles (seven solo), a pass breakup and a fumble recovery.
-Now that he's back, he'll likely compete for a rotational spot behind starting ends Milton Williams and Christian Barmore.
+Now that he's back, he'll likely compete for a rotational spot behind starting defensive ends Milton Williams and Christian Barmore.

 Romeo Doubs